Selected writings, notes, and reflections.

 From The Shape of Thought

-or even a frivolous and conventional joy,
+or even some frivolous and conventional joy,

 you will open the window for the last time,